Thetwobraincells/Arcane/README.md

 ---

 ### 🤝 Contributing
-Built for the **[Arcane - IEEE]**.
+Built for the **[TechSprint - GDG]**.
 * **Team**: [CodeBlitz]
 * **Status**: Prototype / MVP

 ### ⚠️ Disclaimer
-This application is for **educational and demonstration purposes only**.
-The AI-generated insights should not be treated as medical advice.
-Always consult a qualified healthcare provider.
+**MediLens** is a prototype for educational and demonstration purposes only.

+The insights generated by this application are derived from Artificial Intelligence and standard algorithms.
+They do not constitute a medical diagnosis.
+Errors in OCR or AI interpretation can occur.
+Always consult a qualified healthcare professional for medical advice.

 > *"Progress day is every day."*